-Description: Built upon Harvard's OpenCourseWare, Introduction to Game Development provides students a chance to explore the design of such childhood games as Super Mario Bros., Legend of Zelda, and Portal in a quest to understand how video games themselves are implemented.
-Via lectures and hands-on projects, the course explores principles of 2D and 3D graphics, animation, sound, and collision detection using frameworks like Unity and LÖVE 2D, as well as languages like Lua and C#.
-By class's end, students will have programmed several of their own games and gained a thorough understanding of the basics of game design and development.
+Description: Built upon Harvard's OpenCourseWare, Introduction to Game Development provides students a chance to explore the design of such classic games as Super Mario Bros., Legend of Zelda, and Portal in a quest to understand how video games themselves are implemented.
+Via lectures, research assignments, and hands-on projects, the course explores principles of 2D and 3D graphics, animation, sound, and collision detection using frameworks like Unity and LÖVE 2D, as well as languages like Lua and C#.
+By the end of the course, students will have gained a thorough understanding of the basics of game design and development.